stephen-amori/apmx/README.md

 #### pk_combine()
 `pk_combine()` will combine two PK(PD) datasets built by `pk_build()` to form a population dataset.
 All categorical covariates are re-calculated to ensure they are consistently labeled throughout the population analysis.
+The function confirms the analytes and compartments are in agreement between both studies.

 #### cov_find()
-`cov_find()` will identify the columns in a PK(PD) dataset that belong to a certain covariate class, categorical vs. continuous and numeric vs. character.
+`cov_find()` will identify the columns in a PK(PD) dataset that belong to a certain covariate class.
+Covariates can be "categorical", "continuous", or "other".
+Types can be "numeric" or "character".

 #### cov_apply()
 `cov_apply()` will add additional covariates to a PK(PD) dataset already built by `pk_build()`.
 It can apply covariates of any type, either subject-level or time-varying.
+Covariates can be merged by any ID variable (USUBJID, SUBJID, or ID) or any time variable (ATFD, ATLD, NTFD, NTLC, NTLD, NDAY, TPT).

 #### pk_write()
 `pk_write()` will write out a PK(PD) dataset as a .csv file to the filepath of your choice in a NONMEM-ready format.